 So, can you freeze nasi goreng?
 Yes, you definitely can.
 The freezing process helps to preserve the flavor and texture of the dish.

 But how long can you freeze nasi goreng for?
-It is recommended to consume frozen nasi goreng within one month for best quality.
+It is recommended to consume frozen nasi goreng within one month for the best quality.
 After that, both the rice and other ingredients may develop a mushy texture upon defrosting.

 Credit: www.recipetineats.com